 Knack’s Business Gift Giving Satisfaction Survey found that 70% of business gift recipients reported having experienced negative feelings at least once when they got a gift from a business partner.

-The top 5 reasons they didn’t like a gift?
+The top 5 reasons a client or employee didn’t like a gift?

 To avoid these business gift-giving etiquette gaffes, keep reading.